 People of every ethnic background can potentially suffer from melasma.
 Melasma also tends to run in families, with both women and men having the potential to inherit and pass melasma on to their children.

 From a UV exposure perspective, researchers currently believe that exposure to sunlight can and often does affect melasma.
 Currently, experts in melasma think that this is because of the effects of sun exposure on melanogenesis — the body’s process of creating melanin pigments.

 In short, there’s no single cause of melasma.
 Instead, a variety of factors, from your genetics to your level of sun exposure and your body’s production of hormones, could all play different roles in causing melasma to develop.

 Melasma is particularly common during pregnancy.
 In fact, all forms of skin hyperpigmentation are more common during pregnancy, with the vast majority of women experiencing some level of hyperpigmentation and discoloration while pregnant.

-During pregnancy, about 10 to 15 percent of women can expect to experience some degree of melasma.
+During pregnancy, about 15 percent to 50 percent of women can expect to experience some degree of melasma.

 While researchers aren’t completely sure why melasma is more common during pregnancy, the most likely culprit is an increase in your body’s production of hormones such as progesterone and α-Melanocyte-stimulating hormone (α-MSH), both of which can affect skin pigmentation.